Cultured Marble TIPS

 Cultured marble is easy to care for once installed.
 Avoid any cleaning product that contains abrasives.
 Use a squeegee after each shower to quickly remove water drops from walls.

-If hard-water deposits accumulate on shower or bath walls, they can be dissolved easily with white vinegar applied from a spray bottle.
+Hard water deposits can be dissolved easily with white vinegar applied from a spray bottle.
 Apply the vinegar and wait for 45 minutes to an hour.

 Rinse the softened deposits with clear water and a sponge or cleaning rag.
 Heavy hard-water deposits may require multiple vinegar spray applications.